LostArtefacts/TRX/docs/trx/lua/reference/QUERY.md

     - <a id="query.NamedQuery.names" name="query.NamedQuery.names"></a>[lua]`namedquery:names()`
       Every name the matches answer to, for offering completions.
 The group names any match belongs to come first, because a completer offers the list in order and a group name that ties on score would otherwise sit behind a thing's own.
 Which groups answer follows from what the query kept, so one narrowed to what fights offers no [`trx.objects.ObjectQuery:pickup`](OBJECTS.md#objects.ObjectQuery.pickup).

-      Returns: table.
-A list of names.
+      Returns: a list of string.

 ### Functions